 Choosing between assisted living and home care involves many factors, both personal and financial.

-We share what you need to know about the 3 essential factors to consider: how much help they need, key differences between assisted living vs home care, and their financial situation.
+We share what you need to know about the three essential factors to consider: how much help they need, key differences between assisted living vs home care, and their financial situation.

-Knowing the facts helps you make the best choice for (or with) your older adult.
+Knowing the facts helps you make the best choice for an older adult.

-Before making any decisions, it’s necessary to find out how much help your older adult needs and compare that with how much help is already available.
+Before making any decisions, it’s essential to determine how much help your older adult needs and compare that with the help that is already available.

 Previously, we’ve talked about understanding their needs in 8 key areas of life and being realistic about how much help family will provide.